aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/l2l3evpn-aa.rst

       .. note::

-         You should see 3 underlay sessions; one to each spine and one to the MLAG peer for redundancy.
+         You should see underlay sessions; one to each spine.
+In this design, there is no "peer-link"

       .. code-block:: text
          :emphasize-lines: 1